brti-dev/brti.dev/posts/bite-sized-history.md

 To put it into English: **Students should examine historical developments from multiple perspectives**.
 It’s easy to frame the Monroe Doctrine from the point of view of a 20th century imperialist or cold warrior simply because the US was strong and assertive in those periods, just as it is now.
 It wouldn't be a huge leap for students to see the Monroe Doctrine as a pretext for an expansionist United States to intervene in the affairs of its weaker neighbors.

 Those are compelling ideas consistent with much of the rest of US History, but it's incomplete.
-If, in addition, we can get them to look at the Monroe Doctrine from the perspective of those who issued it -- leaders of a puny, upstart republic, fueled by nationalism, eking out a living among a multitude of menacing, domineering monarchies -- it might give them a broader, better understanding of the historical context of that period, rather than the context of our own.
+If, in addition, we can get them to look at the Monroe Doctrine from the perspective of those who issued it -- leaders of a puny, upstart republic, fueled by nationalism, eking out a living among a multitude of menacing, domineering monarchies -- it might give students a broader, better understanding of the historical context of that period, rather than the context of our own time.
 This, I think, is the kind of critical approach students will later need to tackle the challenges of fake news and disinformation.

 That's it.
 That's the tweet.
 If you want to know more about the complex problems policymakers like John Quincy Adams took into consideration in the 19th century, a good source is [*The American Union and the Problem of Neighborhood*](https://books.google.gm/books/about/The_American_Union_and_the_Problem_of_Ne.html?id=PM--AQAACAAJ&hl=en&output=html_text) by James E. Lewis.